-The University of Iowa men’s and women’s cross country teams kick off the 2022 season, hosting the Hawkeye Invitational on Friday evening.
-The Hawkeyes host Iowa Central CC and UW-Milwaukee at the Ashton Cross Country Course.
+University of Iowa men’s and women’s cross country begins its 2023 season, hosting the Hawkeye Invite on Friday evening.
+The Hawkeyes welcome Illinois State, Indian Hills CC, and Truman State to the Ashton Cross Country Course.
 The women’s 4,000-meter race begins at 6 p.m.
-(CT).
-The men’s 6,000 meters begins at 6:45 p.m.
+(CT) and the men’s 6,000-meter race to follow at 6:45.
 Admission is free.

 ASHTON CROSS COUNTRY COURSE